Aralar Range: Rural communities

 Approximately 5112 people live in villages in the range; Abaltzisketa (290), Amezketa (1075), Ataun (1822), Zaldibia (1696) and Bedaio (229).
 They work in agriculture, in industries in larger towns and in tourism.

 Fauna

 Animals

 Animals of the range include European mink, roe deer, wild boar and various small and medium mammals such as Pyrenean desmans and the European snow voles.
 There are amphibians such as the alpine newts.

 Birds

 The varieties of birds of the range include griffons, Egyptian vultures, golden eagles, and bearded vultures, Alpine choughs, wood pigeons and black woodpeckers.

 Flora

 The range is known for its beech forests.
 In times past, beech pollards have been used to make charcoal.
 There are also groves of rowan and hawthorne and Cantabrian holm oak.

 Mountains

-The Dome of Ataun
+Dome of Ataun

-This scenic plateau feature is created by the peaks of Jentilbaratza, Aizkoate, Aizkorrandi, Arastortz, Agautz, Leizadi, Asundi, Loibideko Mailoak and Ikarandieta.
+This plateau feature is created by the peaks of Jentilbaratza, Aizkoate, Aizkorrandi, Arastortz, Agautz, Leizadi, Asundi, Loibideko Mailoak and Ikarandieta.

 Txindoki

-This is by far the most widely known and visited peak in the range.
+Txindoki is the most widely known and visited peak in the range.
 The peak is called "Little Cervine" and the mountain itself, the 'Basque Matterhorn'.